East Asian Studies Director Katharine Moon Provides Insight into Korean Relations to NPR

 Worries and Violence: Wellesley Professors Discuss Today's Russia

 Sept.
 22, 2009 - Goldman will discuss these worries during the panel discussion, “RUSSIA NOW: The Current State of the Former Soviet Union,” Wednesday, Sept.
-30, at 7:30 pm in Pendleton Atrium on the Wellesley campus.
+30, at 7:30 pm in Knapp Atrium on the Wellesley campus.
 Joining Goldman at the talk will be Wellesley professors Philip Kohl and Adam Van Arsdale, of the anthropology department, and Adam Weiner of the Russian department.
 Nina Tumarkin, professor of history, will moderate.

 Actors from the London Stage Present Shakespeare's King Lear